 If you are looking into getting rid of a tattoo, one obvious question you’ll have is will laser tattoo removal leave a scar?

 There are many false claims that tattoo removal leads to scarring.
-In fact it is very uncommon to get scarring from a tattoo removal treatment…..if proper the process and aftercare is followed.
+In fact it is very uncommon to get scarring from a tattoo removal treatment…..if the proper process and aftercare is followed.

 Additionally, a few things note.
 Firstly, if you already have scarring in the area, then this will still remain after your tattoo removal.
-Secondly, getting the tattoo itself can lead scarring.
+Secondly, getting the tattoo itself can lead to scarring.
 As the skin tissues start to heal, scarring can develop from the skin producing collagen.

 What happens after a tattoo removal treatment?

 After a laser tattoo removal treatment, it is common for some people to get pinpoint bleeding.
 And bruising.
 However, if you follow the proper aftercare advice, then this should heal quick.
 And you’ll avoid being left with a scar.

 What if I get blisters after laser tattoo removal?

 A lot of people get alarmed when they get blistering.
 However, blisters after a laser tattoo removal treatment, is a normal reaction.
 And it should not worry you.
 It is a positive sign.
 It means the healing process is going well.
 And the ink is being successfully eliminated from your body.
 And blisters usually heal within 2 weeks.
 In case of blister Do not puncture them, let them reabsorb or break on their own.